JVormstein/CCXT-Backtest/README.md

 # ccxt-backtest
- Fake Exchange based BAcktesting libary for ccxt in Python *At the Moment the library only supports only a few main functions and does not allow shorting.*
+ Fake Exchange based BAcktesting libary for ccxt in Python *At the Moment the library supports only a few main functions and does not allow shorting.*

 ## Installation
 Just download the repository and run `pip install .` in the directory with `pyproject.toml` file.